Dedicated to Interdisciplinary Science

 Now, I don’t typically get star-struck (probably due to my very limited knowledge/ interest in pop culture), but I have a feeling these 6 days in Lindau will put a swift end my my star-struckedness dry spell.
 I mean, I imagine running into Françoise Barré-Sinoussi at a local bakery!
 I can imagine myself stammering with my thick French-Canadian accent “back in the mid-80’s, didn’t you lead a team of scientists to discover the human immunodeficiency virus?”
 Or how about running into Richard Robert Ernst?
 “Hello, you invented NMR, I don’t know a single organic chemist in my department who doesn’t take an NMR spectrum on a bi-weekly basis”.
 Talk about a humbling experience!

 During my time in Lindau, I will also be participating in a film series by Nature publishing group.
 The aim of this film series will be to produce a string of interviews between young researchers and Nobel Laureates.
 In my application, I requested to interview Dr. Zhores Alferov who won the 2000 Nobel Prize in Physics for his contributions to heterostructure physics.
 These discoveries were particularly fruitful for the advancement of fiber-optic and wireless technologies.
 However, Dr. Alferov is also an elected member of the Communist Party of the Russian Federation, which makes him a perfect interviewee for a science-policy question I’ve had for many years now: It seems as though there is a consistent under-representation of scientists in politics.
 Here in the U.S. less than 1.5% of congress members are scientists.
 The UK government has also faced criticism recently on the full programme for government, which mentioned "science" only twice in 36 pages.
 I could give numerous other examples, but the bottom line is that, by maintaining a strong divide between science and politics, it is likely that scientific issues will end up being poorly addressed in political circles.
 In Lindau, I will also be participating in the first ever “Lindau Diaries” program, in which I will be responsible for keeping a video diary of my experience in Lindau.
-Hopefully I will be able to post both of these videos here, or at least provide links once they are made available to the public.
+I'm also particularly looking forward to interviewing Francoise Barre-Sinoussi, in a Nature Video series to be filmed on the island this year.
+Check out all the videos on the Nature site.